dustlang/rust/src/doc/dustc/src/command-line-arguments.md

 <a id="option-sysroot"></a>
 ## `--sysroot`: Override the system root

-The "sysroot" is where `rustc` looks for the crates that come with the Rust distribution; this flag allows that to be overridden.
+The "sysroot" is where `dustc` looks for the crates that come with the Dust distribution; this flag allows that to be overridden.

 <a id="option-error-format"></a>